Reinforcement-learning-based Algorithms for Optimization Problems and Applications to Inverse Problems: Numerical experiments

-To test the capacity of the trained policy to find solutions to (\ref{inversep-exp1}), similar to the previous experiment, we generate $L=10,000$ trajectories of length $T=10$ with the trained agent $\pi_{\bm{\theta}}$.
+To test the capacity of the trained policy to find solutions to (\ref{inversep-exp1}), as in the previous experiment, we generate $L=10,000$ trajectories of length $T=10$ with the trained agent $\pi_{\bm{\theta}}$.
 However, in this experiment the initial state $\mathbf{x}_0$ takes the value of $3\mathbf{x}_e/4$ or $-3\mathbf{x}_e/4$, each with a probability of $50\%$.
 The last-step state $\bm{x}_{T-1}$ in each trajectory is taken as an estimate of the solution, and hence we have 10,000 estimates, $\{\bm{x}_{l,T-1}\}_{l=1}^{10000}$.
-The K-mean algorithm is then applied to divide $\{\bm{x}_{l,T-1}\}_{l=1}^{10000}$ to two groups.
-Then, for each group we use the bootstrapping method (the same one in the previous experiment) to estimate the 99\% confidence interval of each entry in our $\mathbf{x}_e$-estimate.
-The results are plotted in Figure \ref{example1-2obs}, where the region bounded by the two blue dashed curves is the estimated $99\%$-confidence interval based on estimates in group 2 (whose initial state is fixed at $0.75\mathbf{x}_e$).
-The region bounded by the two green dashed curves is for the sample means in group 1 (whose initial state is fixed at $-0.75\mathbf{x}_e$).
-Hence, by the definition of confidence-interval, we estimate that each entry of the true solution lies in the shaded region with a probability of $99\%$.
+The K-mean algorithm is then applied to divide $\{\bm{x}_{l,T-1}\}_{l=1}^{10000}$ into two groups.
+Then, for each group we use the bootstrapping method (the same one used in the previous experiment) to estimate the 99\% confidence interval of each entry in our $\mathbf{x}_e$-estimate.
+The results are plotted in Figure \ref{example1-2obs}, where the region bounded by the two dashed blue curves is the estimated $99\%$-confidence interval based on estimates in group 2 (whose initial state is fixed at $0.75\mathbf{x}_e$).
+The region bounded by the two dashed green curves is for the sample means in group 1 (whose initial state is fixed at $-0.75\mathbf{x}_e$).
+Hence, in accordance with the definition of a confidence interval, each entry of the true solution lies in the shaded region with a probability of $99\%$.

 The lower half of Figure \ref{example1-2obs} plots $\mathbf{y}_e$, $f(\bar{\mathbf{x}}_1)$, and $f(\bar{\mathbf{x}}_2)$, where $\bar{\mathbf{x}}_i$ denotes the mean of group-$i$ estimates, for $i=1$ or 2.
 The $R^2$-statistic between $\mathbf{x}_e$ and $\bar{\mathbf{x}}_1$ is $97.7\%$ and the $R^2$-statistic between $-\mathbf{x}_e$ and $\bar{\mathbf{x}}_2$ is $98.4\%$, both of which are high.
 This indicates the capability of the RL algorithm to produce all the solutions to the inverse problem (\ref{inversep-exp1}).